Track the Institute's progress in creating a sustainable campus.

-Emissions by Source 2010-2011
+Emissions by Source 2013-2014

-- Average Weekly Waste: 2,571 lbs.
+- Average Weekly Waste: 1,838 lbs.

-- Average Waste Recycled Weekly: 847
+- Average Waste Recycled Weekly: 591 lbs.

-- Average % Waste Recycled Weekly: 33%
+- Average % Waste Recycled Weekly: 32%

-On July 1, 2010, the Monterey Institute officially merged with Middlebury to become a "Graduate School of Middlebury College"; therefore, we are proud to announce that the Monterey Institute has set a goal of recycling at least 40% of its waste.
+On July 1, 2010, the Institute officially merged with Middlebury to become a Graduate School of Middlebury College.
+Accompanying the merger, the Institute set a goal of recycling at least 40% of its waste.

 Since February 2008, the Institute has been collecting used batteries in special recycling bins throughout campus.
 To date, the Institute has recycled 1,855 pounds of batteries!